mjleehh/customcookies/README.md

 - make sure you have an up-to-date NodeJS and NPM installed.
 - an up-to-date browser (there is no acceptable reason for using outdated browser versions)

 This tool comes as a web app.
-At this point you have to download and run it manually:
+To use the most recent version you can bundle it yourself.
+Otherwise just use the link at the start of this document to find a ready to use version online.

 1. clone this repo
 2. navigate a command prompt to the repo location